 Science journalism is an art form — where research becomes a story.
 A probe landing on the surface of mars is transformed into an epic journey where its last three minutes leave the reader on the edge of his seat.
-An observing run becomes an elaborate adventure where the high elevation makes breathing difficult and as always, instruments break.
-The Higgs boson is no longer a newly discovered particle, but a window into a different realm.
+Climate change is a tale of scientists who are willing to fly into wildfire plumes.
+The Higgs boson is not just a newly discovered particle, but a window into a different realm.
 Science journalism allows room for creativity.
 But while it is important to engage the reader, it is crucial to do so accurately.